Savukku: Achimuthu Shankar

 Achimuthu Shankar, alias Savukku Shankar is a former lower division clerk in the Directorate of Vigilance and Anti-corruption, which he joined in 1991.

+He had been a member of the CPM party.

 In 2008, he allegedly made public sensational information which included taped conversation between S. K. Upadhyay, then Director of Directorate of Vigilance and Anti-corruption, and L. K. Tripathi, then Chief Secretary, through the Deccan Chronicle English daily newspaper.
-Following the leak of sensitive information in public, the then Dravida Munnetra Kazhagam government of the Tamil Nadu state appointed a commission headed by Judge P. Shanmugam to probe the leak.
-Shankar was found guilty by the commission of inquiry.
-However, Shankar denied the allegations and said, charges were false and he was contesting them in courts.
-He also said that, he was made to face the third degree torture and was forced to bear witness against some officials.
-He was later released on bail.

 In mid-2010, He published a blog post of information collected through the Right to information act and he was arrested on the charges of road rage next day.
 He said, "The next day I was arrested on some false charges of road rage.
 I was expecting them to [arrest me].
 They did not disappoint".